litprog/litprog/lit/13_touchy_feely_pitch.md

                                 - Martin Fowler

-I have spent most of my programming carreer as the sole or main developer of the software I've developed.
+I have spent most of my programming career as the sole or main developer of the software I've developed.
 As I look to the future, with the prospect of writing software that more people have to understand, I know that I must change my ways.
 In the